August 23, 1862

 3. The shame triggers the pain of the Dakota.
 “I will prove that I am a worthy man.
 I will prove that we are a worthy people.
 If the nation of Minnesota will not honor us, then at least it will learn to respect and fear us.”

-4. The offensive words and thoughts of Minnesota and the U.S. towards the Dakotas’ manifest into their actual offensive.
-And the cycle repeats…and repeats.
+4. The offensive words and thoughts of Minnesota and the U.S. towards the Dakotas’ manifest into their actual offensive; and action-based judgments.

 “You, then, why do you judge your brother?
 Or why do you look down on your brother?
 For we will all stand before God’s judgment seat.”
 Romans 14:10